fs/rails-base/doc/README_FOR_APP_TEMPLATE.md

     bin/server

-## How to update existing project with new changes from rails3-base repo
+## How to update existing project with new changes from rails-base repo

-You can fetch latest changes from rails3-base repo and merge or cherry-pick commits
+You can fetch latest changes from rails-base repo and merge or cherry-pick commits

-    git fetch rails3-base
+    git fetch rails-base
-    git flow feature start rails3-base-update
+    git flow feature start rails-base-update
-    git merge rails3-base/master
+    git merge rails-base/master

     # fix conflicts
     # commit
     # test

-    git flow feature finish rails3-base-update
+    git flow feature finish rails-base-update

 ## Note on Patches/Pull Requests